 10) Redirect people to paid engagements, where appropriate.

-In 2.5 years of doing Office Hours, I haven’t had a problem with people abusing the free service—e.g., showing up every week for advice, instead of hiring me as an agency consultant.
+In (now) six years of doing Office Hours, I haven’t had a problem with people abusing the free service—e.g., showing up every week for advice, instead of hiring me as an agency consultant.
 But if that did happen, I’d point out the appropriate options based on their needs.

 11) Have something to work on if no one shows up that week.

 Sometimes, no one shows up.
-That’s fine—I bring my laptop each time (usually closed when I’m speaking with someone else)—and I can use downtime to work on other things.
+That’s fine—I bring my laptop and I can use any downtime to work on other things.

 Applying this at your agency